 The back entrance of the museum has a ramp that makes it wheelchair accessible.
 However, there are stairs to the second floor of the museum; currently, no elevator is available.
 The entire first floor is accessible.
 The History Center has wheelchair accessible rest rooms.

 Located at 557 Geneva Road, the museum is open for docent-led tours in 2021 by appointment only from Tuesday thru Saturday, 10 a.m. - 4 p.m.
 Tours begin at the Glen Ellyn History Center at 800 N. Main St. Glen Ellyn.
-To schedule a tour, call 630-469-1867 or email email@example.com.
+To schedule a tour, call 630-469-1867 or email firstname.lastname@example.org.
 Tours must be scheduled in advance, and are approximately 45 minutes to 1 hour long.
+(Please call at least 24 hours in advance and we will do our best to arrange a tour.)

 Admission is $5.00 for adults, $3.00 for students ages 6 - 17, and children 5 & under are free.